nathanmclaughlin/nathanmclaughlin.github.io/_posts/2008-10-11-start-at-the-beginning.md

 - Childhood
 ---

-Section: A Memoir of the Lower Leisure Class

 This whole thing is being written down for my babies.
 Maybe even for their babies, but that might be a bit of hubris.
 I just want them to know how I got to be who I am, that guy that makes sure they sleep well every night, that dad guy.
 It’s all goofily morbid, I guess.
 I just know that it all can slip away so fast, and something exists in all of us that makes us want to try and tell a bit of what mattered to us in our short time in our thin space suits.